Notice of Privacy Practices

 How We May Use and Disclose Health Information About You

 The following categories describe different ways that we use and disclose health information.
 For each category of uses or disclosures we will explain what we mean and try to give some examples.
 Not every use or disclosure in a category will be listed.
 However, all of the ways we are permitted to use and disclose information will fall within one of the categories.

 For Treatment: We may use health information about you to provide you with health care treatment or services.
-We may disclose health information about you to doctors, nurses, technicians, health students, or other personnel who are involved in care of you.
-They may work at our offices, at the hospital if you are hospitalized, or at another doctor's office, lab or pharmacy.
+We may disclose health information about you to doctors, nurses, technicians, health students, or other personnel who are involved in your care.
+They may work at our offices, at the hospital if you are hospitalized, or at another doctor’s office, lab or pharmacy.
 They may also work at another health care provider to whom we may refer you for consultation, to take x-rays, to perform lab tests, to have prescriptions filled or for other treatment purposes.
 For example, a doctor treating you for a broken leg may need to know if you have diabetes because diabetes may slow the healing process.
 In addition, the doctor may need to tell the dietitian at the hospital if you have diabetes so that we can arrange for appropriate meals.
-We may also disclose health information about you to an entity assisting in a disaster relief effort so that your family can be notified about your condition, status, and location.

 For Payment: We may use and disclose health information about you so that the treatment and services you receive from us may be billed to and payment collected from you, an insurance company, or a third party.
 For example, we may contact your health insurer to verify your eligibility for benefits or we may give your health plan information about your office visit so your health plan will pay us or reimburse you for the visit.
 We may also tell your health plan about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the treatment.